Agencies · Ministries · Water Institutions · Utilities · Sponsors

 Real-Time Dashboard

-Integrated into the MRV cycle
+Integrated into the MVM cycle

-MRV Integrated Alerts Anti-Greenwashing
+MVM Integrated Alerts Anti-Greenwashing

 Monitored parameters: pH, turbidity, temperature, dissolved oxygen (DO), electrical conductivity (EC), oxidation-reduction potential (ORP), and flow rate.
 Modular configuration: each plant incorporates the sensors its operational context requires.